MichaelCurrin/python-twitter-guide/docs/models.md

 If there are media present, then you will also see a `"media"` field.

-The API docs recommends using [Extended entity object] for that case.
+The API docs recommends using entender entities for that case.

 > if you are working with native media (photos, videos, or GIFs), the Extended Entities object is the way to go.